 The Hotel Les Aravis is located — lo and behold — in close vicinity of the massif Les Aravis in the Alps.
-At a height of 950m and with a population of 1.200 the village Saint-Jean-de-Sixt as well as neighboring Le Grand Bornand and La Clusaz are in the center of an extended ski area with pistes for all skill levels.
+At the height of 950m and with a population of 1,200, the village Saint-Jean-de-Sixt, as well as neighboring Le Grand Bornand and La Clusaz, are in the center of an extended ski area with pistes for all skill levels.
 But the area also offers plenty of entertainment for outdoor fans during the rest of the year: hiking, mountaineering, bungee, local farmers producing the regional Reblochon cheese,…

 Finally, Europe’s highest peak, Mont Blanc, is less than 100km from here, you can see it from some of the mountain tops.

-As is befitting for a tourist area public transport is quite good.
-There are hourly busses to and from Annecy.
-Annecy is connected by bus and train to Geneva (and it’s airport) as well as the rest of France, and Italy.
-During skiing season there are also direct busses from Geneva (airport) to Saint-Jean-de-Sixt/Grand Bornand/La Clusaz.
+As is befitting for a tourist area, public transport is quite good.
+There are hourly buses to and from Annecy.
+Annecy itself is connected by bus and train to Geneva (and its airport), the rest of France, and Italy.
+During skiing season, there are also direct buses from Geneva (airport) to Saint-Jean-de-Sixt/Grand Bornand/La Clusaz.
 Plus: the Les Aravis (like other hotels in the area) offers a shuttle service to both the airport and the pistes.

 Coming with your own vehicle, however, might be a problem at the Les Aravis as parking is limited.

 But there is a reason for that: most winter clients come here via the Ski Weekender program, taking advantage of nicely priced short vacations with everything taken care of so you can concentrate on skiing.

 The owners and crew of the Les Aravis are English or English-speaking, some have lived in the area for years, others come here just for the season.